pptfz/pptfz.github.io/linux/自动化运维平台/jenkins/jenkins故障/jenkins报错.md

-## 二、jenkins报错 `Jenkins detected that you appear to be running more than one instance of Jenkins that share the same home directory`
+## 2.jenkins报错 `Jenkins detected that you appear to be running more than one instance of Jenkins that share the same home directory`

 ```
 Error